 The team’s understanding of acquired brain injury and their knowledge on other services and organisations, means they can help you navigate what other support you might be able to access.

-Our community support team can provide you with direct, emotional and practical support and advice to help you cope and manage the changes in your life following your brain injury.
+Our team can provide you with direct, emotional and practical support and advice to help you cope and manage the changes in your life following your brain injury.